Eight Nights August 18 - 26

 Personal shopping and expenses

-Food and drink not included in the itinerary (one dinner and five lunches)
+Food and drink not included in the itinerary (one dinner and four to five lunches)

 Any expenses incurred during free time